This World (TV series)

-This World is a current affairs programme which produced by the BBC and broadcast on BBC Two in the United Kingdom, first airing on 4 January 2004.
+This World is a current affairs programme produced by the BBC and broadcast on BBC Two in the United Kingdom, first airing on 4 January 2004.
 The programme also airs worldwide occasionally through BBC World News on digital services, satellite and cable in many countries.
 The series is mainly focused on social issues and current affairs stories around the world.

 Format

 Series of the first title card from BBC broadcast (January 2004 until May 2012).

 This World was announced in December 2003 on BBC Online and launched in early January 2004, replacing the programme Correspondent.

 The website includes additional features and a discussion facility for public comment on the programmes.
 The BBC streams episodes in RealVideo format via its website for a limited period after they have been shown, and sells them on DVD and VHS by mail order.

 Starting from 2009 onwards, the series was available and streaming at BBC iPlayer after the programme broadcast, with a limited period (Replacing with RealVideo and available in United Kingdom only).